secrierlab/TumourHistologyDL/README.md

 ## Predicting the Immunescore level and presence of cells

+To predict the level of Immunescore and presence of cells, we used a model consisting of two parts: a convolutional neural network (CNN) feature extractor followed by a non-linear classifier.
+We based the feature extractor backbone in the InceptionV3 architecture.

+To train the model, first you have to arrange a folder structure of the dichotomised dataset such as:

+  <pre><code>
+  ├── train
+  │   ├── high level class
+  │   └── low level class
+  └── test
+      ├── high level class
+      └── low level class
+  </pre></code>

+After, pointing to the path of your foldefr structure in the train.py file, to start the training you have only to run:

+  <pre><code> python train.py </pre></code>

+It will generate two graps showing the learning curves and accuracy performnace in the same folder than the train.py file is included.
+In addition, it will save the model for each epochs in a folder call weigths.

 <a name="explore"/>

 ## Exploring our database

 You can explore our database following the next steps: